depeperwinkel

 General advice

-pepper at the last minute to make the most of the scent
+- Grind the pepper at the last moment to maximize the aroma.

 Save: